-What is a lead sheet for piano?
-It’s a song that’s been notated with just melody and some chord symbols.
+What is a piano lead sheet?
+It’s a song that’s been notated with just a melody and some chord symbols.
 This is different from music notated on a grand staff, where all the notes are written out for both right and left hand.

-Piano lead sheets don’t give you as many specifics as to what notes to play.
+Piano lead sheets don’t give you as many specifics about what to play.
 Instead, there is flexibility and room to improvise.
 Think of the chord symbols on a lead sheet as your guide to creating your own accompaniment for the melody.

 How to read chord symbols: the basics

-The first thing to know in order to play music with piano lead sheets is how to play triads.
+The first thing to know in order to play piano music with a lead sheet is how to play triads.

-Triads are three note chords that are made by playing the note the chord is named for, plus a skip above that, plus another skip above that.
+Triads are three-note chords that are built on the note the chord is named for, plus a skip above that, plus another skip above that.
 For example, a C major chord can be played by playing a C, an E, and a G.

-You can create any major chord in root position (root position means the bottom note is the note the chord is named for) by starting on the note named by the chord symbol, then going up four half steps to the middle note of the chord, then going up three half steps to the top note of the chord.
+You can easily create any major chord in root position.
+This means the root–the note the chord is named for–is on the bottom.
+Start on the note named by the chord symbol, then go up four half steps (a major third) to the middle note of the chord, and then go up another three half steps (a minor third) to the top note of the chord.

-Major and minor chords are by far the most common chords used in lead sheets.
-Learning how to play all major and minor chords on the piano will reduce time spent looking for the right notes when playing from a lead sheet.
+Major and minor triads are by far the most common chords used in lead sheets.
+Learning how to play them all on the piano will reduce time spent looking for the right notes when playing from a lead sheet.

 You can learn more about how to play different kinds of chords here.